blester125/LAFF_Cython/README.md

 Currently Cython uses a depreciated numpy API which will throw a warning during compliation.
 This is being worked on by the cython developers and can be saftly ignored.

-Currently the cython functions only take np.ndarrays of type np.float.
+Currently the cython functions only take np.ndarrays of type np.float64.

 I plan to add some simple parallelism with OpenMP at some point.